wh-alice/mig_visualstudio/vs/misc/this-operation-can-only-be-done-when-the-file-is-closed.md

 ---
-title: "This operation can only be done when the File is closed" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
+title: "This operation can only be done when the File is closed | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"